 Cash and cash equivalents include cash in interest-bearing accounts with high credit quality financial institutions and other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and are subject to an insignificant risk of change in value.
-The Company does not currently have cash equivalents.
+The Company does not currently have cash equivalents at December 31, 2019 and 2018.